-The Drew King Memorial Fund
+The Drew King Legacy Fund

 Drew spent most of his early life in Gainesville, Florida, and while his childhood wasn’t easy, he was fortunate to grow up in a family of strong women.
 His mother loved her children fiercely and worked tirelessly to single-handedly raise and support her three children.
 Despite limited resources, Drew’s mother still managed to open her heart and home to friends, neighbors, and even exchange students.